Crown 0

 Permitted: Outer garments should be plain in colour with minimal images or logos on them.
 Shoes should be plain black or navy formal school shoes.
 Shoes should be plain in style and made of leather, or leather-look.

 Not permitted: Cardigans, sweatshirts, hoodies, leather, leather-look, denim, sleeveless jackets.
-Also, boots, heeled shoes, platform shoes, trainers and trainer-type shoes.
+Also, boots, heeled shoes, platform shoes, trainers, trainer-type shoes, sandals or Croc-style shoes.
 These items will be confiscated regardless of weather.

-On days where students have PE lessons or co-curricular sport, students must bring in their Wye School PE kit.
+On days where students have PE lessons, students must come to school in their Wye School PE Uniform.
+On days where students have co-curricular sport, students must bring in their kit and change.

 Wye School PE T-Shirt*